Note: Links with green underlines are shopping links and will open in a new window

 The other two legal head catches are a whole head (sometimes called "around the neck"), and around both horns (sometimes called a "horn catch" or "a clean horn catch").

 A half head catch is pictured below.
-The loop goes behind one horn, underneath the chin, and in front of the other horn.
+The loop goes on top of one horn, underneath the chin, and underneath the other horn.
 For more information about the three legal head catches, you can see this page: What Are The Three Legal Head Catches?

 Below: A half head catch, one of three legal head catches in team roping and some other competitive roping events.